Name That Tune: 2021 version

 Each hour-long episode consists of two complete games, with two new contestants per game playing for cash through two rounds.
 In each round, an incorrect response by one contestant gives the opponent a chance to steal the money.
-Bid-a-Note is always played as the second round; the high scorer at its end keeps their entire winnings total and advances to the Golden Medley for a chance to win up to $100,000 more.
-Tunes in all first-round games are played as toss-ups, open for either contestant to buzz in; one tune also awards a bonus prize, which the contestant keeps regardless of the final outcome of the game.
+Bid-a-Note is always played as the second round.
+The high scorer at its end keeps their entire winnings total and advances to the Golden Medley for a chance to win up to $100,000 more.
+Tunes in all first-round games are played as toss-ups, open for either contestant to buzz in.
+One tune also awards a bonus prize, which the contestant keeps regardless of the final outcome of the game.

+Celebrity contestants playing for charity are guaranteed $10,000.

 Lyrics are sung in the first round, except for those that constitute the title.
 Six to eight tunes are played in each game, with each worth $1,000 (in the first season, tunes increased from $1,000 to $6,000).
 Some tunes missed by both contestants are edited out of the program.

 The rotating first-round games include: